University of Nottingham: Notable people

-The university has been associated with a range of notable alumni and staff in a number of disciplines: Nobel Prize or Fields Medal winners include Sir Clive Granger – 2003 Nobel Memorial Prize in Economic Sciences, Sir Peter Mansfield – 2003 Nobel Prize in Physiology or Medicine for contributions to Magnetic Resonance Imaging, Andre Geim – Nobel Prize–winning physicist, and Caucher Birkar – Fields Medal–winning mathematician.
+The university has been associated with a range of notable alumni and staff in a number of disciplines: Nobel Prize or Fields Medal winners include Sir Clive Granger – 2003 Nobel Memorial Prize in Economic Sciences, Sir Peter Mansfield – 2003 Nobel Prize in Physiology or Medicine for contributions to Magnetic Resonance Imaging, Andre Geim – 2010 Nobel Prize in Physics for the discovery of graphene, and Caucher Birkar – 2018 Fields Medal "for his proof of the boundedness of fano varieties and for contributions to the minimal model program".

 Frederick Kipping, professor of chemistry (1897–1936), made the discovery of silicone polymers at Nottingham.
-Major developments in the in vitro culture of plants and micropropogation techniques were made by plant scientists at Nottingham, along with the first production of transgenic tomatoes by Don Grierson in the 1980s.
-Other innovations at the university include cochlear implants for deaf children and the brace-for-impact position used in aircraft.
+Nottingham professor Angus Wallace refined the brace position used in aircraft following the 1989 Kegworth air disaster.
 In 2015, the Assemble collective, of which the part-time Architecture Department tutor Joseph Halligan is a member, won the Turner Prize for art.